erebe/personal-server/README.md

 #do the same thing with ip6tables instead of iptables
 ```

 I don't rate limit ssh connections, as most of the time it is me that is hit by that limit.
-Nowadays most bot scanning ssh servers are smart enough to time their attemps to avoid being rate limited.
+Nowadays most bot scanning ssh servers are smart enough to time their attempts to avoid being rate limited.
-Even if we are only allowing public key authentification, some bot are going to try endlessly to connect to our SSH server, in hope that someday a breach appears.
-Like waves crashing tiressly on the shore.
+Even if we are only allowing public key authentication, some bots are going to try endlessly to connect to our SSH server, in hope that someday a breach appears.
+Like waves crashing tirelessly on the shore.

 If you want to enable it anyway, you need to add those rules